Hunter, Joseph, EdD.

 Larsen, Donald E., PhD.

-The Educational Administration program is designed to prepare elementary and secondary school teachers and ESAs to assume leadership roles as principals, vice principals, program and department leaders, or instructional technology specialists.
-Candidates receive a master’s degree and/or principal certification.
+The Educational Administration program is designed to prepare elementary and secondary school teachers to assume leadership roles as principals, vice principals, program and department leaders, or instructional technology specialists.
+Candidates are recommended for the master’s degree and/or principal certification.
 Satisfactory completion of the Superintendent Certificate qualifies candidates for the superintendency as well as other district-level leadership roles.

-The Educational Administration program is offered at four sites — Bellingham, Bremerton, Seattle, Tacoma.
+The Educational Administration program is offered at four sites — Bellingham, Bremerton, Seattle, and Everett (initial superintendent certification).

 - Course background appropriate to level of specialization

 - Three years of documented successful school-based instructional experience with students (e.g., teaching or ESA employment)

 - Photocopy of your valid Washington State teacher or ESA certificate.
 If submitting an ESA certificate, include a letter from your supervisor describing your assignment and service that supports successful school-based instructional experience with students

 - A current résumé outlining your education and professional history

 - Professional Reference forms (3): one each from two building-level administrators, and one from a district-level administrator